ashleyncasanova/air-quality-project/README.md

 ### [How to open Jupyter in a Virtual Environment][1]

 \
-Step 1: Create virtual environment (using the terminal)
+Step 1: Create a virtual environment using the terminal

 ```terminal
 conda create -n <virtual-environment-name> <list-packages>
 ```
 >Note: The terminal will return a package plan, listing the location of the virtual environment and any packages/associated dependencies that will be installed.

+>Note: For this example, we used the command _conda create -n jupyter-env jupyter pandas_

 \
-Step 2: Download and install ackages and dependencies
+Step 2: Download and install packages and dependencies

 ```terminal
 Proceed ([y]/n)?